correapvf/smooth-rov-track/README.md

 ### Usage
 There are two scripts in the folder:
 - `track_clean.py` - clean and smooth track data
-- `track_view.py` - display video and track simultaneously
+- `track_view.py` - simple GUI to display video and track simultaneously

 Check and edit parameters in the beginning of each script.